-The ASP has been prepared within the context of the statutory planning in St. Albert, as well as other non-statutory master planning and servicing initiatives, which provide guidance for the future land use and development options of South Riel.
+The ASP has been prepared within the context of the statutory planning requirements in the Province of Albertain St. Albert, - Future development in St. Albert is guided by the City of St. Albert Municipal Development Plan (MDP), as well as other non-statutory master planning and servicing initiatives, which provide guidance for the future land use and development options of South Riel.